jcrews82/jcrews82.github.io/README.md

 done
 ```

-To get to your repo folder in Terminal: open GitHub Desktop → Repository menu → Open in Terminal.
-Or open Terminal, type `cd ` with a space, then drag your repo folder into the Terminal window and hit Enter.
+To get to your repo in Terminal: open Terminal, type `cd ` with a space, drag your repo folder into the Terminal window, hit Enter.

-This command is safe to run on already-compressed photos.
-Your originals in iCloud are not affected.
+Safe to run on already-compressed photos.
+Originals in iCloud are not affected.

 ### Step 2 — Copy photos into the right folder